Bheki0987/HR-Attrition-Analytics-Dashboard/README.md

-# 📊 HR Attrition Analytics Dashboard – Excel Project
+# 📊 Employee Attrition Analytics Dashboard – Excel Project

 This project presents a professional **HR Analytics Dashboard** built using Microsoft Excel.
 It analyzes employee attrition using the IBM HR Analytics dataset and delivers **interactive insights** for decision-making.